scline6/Triangulator/README.md

 ## Personal Goals

 1. Build a Tensorflow deep-learning model to perform CDT by training it against Triangulator.
-(This is the original reason I started the project.)
+This is the original reason for the project.